r-spatial/RQGIS/README.md

 TO DO:
 ======

--   test the implemented functions, especially `run_qgis`, by running numerous QGIS, SAGA and GRASS functions.
-Is's more than likely that we still need to make `run_qgis` more generic.
-For instance, it could be a problem that all function arguments are submitted as characters.
--   platform-specific installation guide/manual (with screenshots) + how to install SAGA under Ubuntu 16.04 (I assume we need to install SAGA manually...)
+-   platform-specific installation guide/manual (with screenshots) + how to install SAGA under Ubuntu 16.04
 -   build\_cmds: py\_cmd could be a one liner for all platforms
 -   Take care of the error message: ERROR 1: Can't load requested DLL: C:4~1\_FileGDB.dll 193: %1 ist keine zulässige Win32-Anwendung.
--   Rewrite check\_apps and set\_env in such a way that the user might specify root, qgis\_prefix\_path, python\_plugins himself (at least for UNIX)
--   rewrite run\_qgis documentation
--   set GRASS\_REGION\_CELLSIZE\_PARAMETER automatically
--   test open\_help and iron out bugs of third-party providers (Taudem, OTB, etc.).
-Additionally, automatically construct a helpfile if no documentation is availabe on the Internet (-&gt; if Python web scraping "Error" == TRUE, construct html file)
+-   open\_help: automatically construct a helpfile if no documentation is availabe on the Internet (-&gt; if Python web scraping "Error" is True, construct html file)